-Since the "Laser" has been in the Olympic Games it has seen its worldwide status as the best-known dinghy boosted further - speak to those who know very little about the sport and the Laser is one class many have heard of, perhaps they had a sail in one once as a youngster, or on holiday.
-However we could see the "Laser" disappear to be replaced with the "Kirby Torch".
-No this isn't a late April Fool's Day post, it's actually something that's been rumbling away under the surface (and in the courts) for some time.
+Since the Laser has been in the Olympic Games it has seen its worldwide status as the best-known dinghy boosted further — speak to those who know very little about the sport and the Laser is one class many have heard of, perhaps because they had a sail in one once as a youngster, or on holiday.
+However, we could see the "Laser" disappear to be replaced with the "Kirby Torch."
+No, this isn't a late April Fool's Day post, it's actually something that's been rumbling away under the surface (and in the courts) for some time.

 It's all due to a row between designer Bruce Kirby and LaserPerformance (Europe) over the non-payment of royalties, and in the past few days a few interesting statements have been made public on the Kirby Torch website.

 First, the statement that ISAF sent a letter to the International Laser Class Association (ILCA) in late March stating: "...ISAF requests that ILCA cease to issue ISAF plaques to LaserPerformance (Europe) Limited and Quarter Moon Inc. (the "Builders") with immediate effect."

 Then the news: "Bruce Kirby Inc. has today [April 8] signed Builder Agreements to manufacture the Kirby Torch in regions serving the needs of sailors in the Americas, Europe, Africa, Asia and Oceania."

 Then today the announcement that "Current manufacturers of the Kirby sailboat under the Laser brand are in the process of converting over to manufacture the Kirby sailboat under the Kirby Torch brand.
 The process is expected to take a few months after which Kirby Torch builders will be the only licensed manufacturers of the Kirby sailboat throughout the world."